 What Is a T-Shirt Neckline?

 A T-shirt neckline is the shape and construction of the opening around the neck including how it’s cut (the shape you see) and how it’s finished (the sewing and materials that hold it in place).
-For brand owners, the neckline is not just a style detail.
-It directly affects fit, comfort, product quality, print placement, and return rates.
+For brand owners, the neckline directly affects fit, comfort, product quality, print placement, and return rates.

 Your goal Best necklines to start with